ujaehrig/oauth2/topics/grant-types/PITCHME.md

 # Implicit

 @ul
-- not recommended
+- not recommended!
-- server doesn't see user credentials
+- Client doesn't see user credentials
-- authentication at authorization-server
+- Authentication at Authorization-server
-- redirect with token to server
+- Redirect with token to Client
+- No Client-Credentials possible
 @ulend

 +++